 The accounting policies of the operating and reportable segments are the same as the Group's accounting policies.
-Segment results represents the results from each segment without allocation of other income, other gains, administrative expenses, other expenses and finance costs.
+Segment results represent the results from each segment without allocation of other income, other gains and losses, net, administrative expenses, other expenses and finance costs.
 This is the measure reported to the CODM for the purposes of resource allocation and assessment of segment performance.